citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 this from inside Citra, rather than doing what it asks, Citra gives them `ERROR_INVALID_PATH`, which most games interpret as a crash.
 So far, we haven't found any real 3DS software that tries to do this, but at least now future attempts to do so are blocked.

+Do note though, that most of us are not security experts, and even for those who are, harderning the software is much more difficult and much less worthwhile than actually having an accurate 3DS emulation.
+The surface area of an emulation project is huge, and so writing malicious code intending to exploit one is not too difficult in any case.

+But at the same time, malware authors generally target either the largest populations, or the most lucrative populations, and emulation is neither.
+And for the effort required to do so, most will only toy with the idea in their head, or maybe write a proof-of-concept for fun, rather genuine malicious intent.

+Regardless, this demonstrates the second reason we are against piracy and unofficial Citra builds.
+That with enough effort, it is very possible to spread malware through either.
+(The first is that it's simply a blatant violation of copyright laws.)

 ## [Fix Edge Cases for TextureCopy](https://github.com/citra-emu/citra/pull/2809) by [wwylele](https://github.com/wwylele)